MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 Start-Service Docker
 ```

-## 3. Install Base Container Images
+## Install Base Container Images

 Before a container can be deployed, a container base OS image needs to be downloaded.
 The following commands will download the Windows Server Core base OS image.
+For detailed information on Windows container images, see [Managing Container Images](../management/manage_images.md).

 First, install the container image package provider.

 ```none